CAIDA/corsaro3/README.md

 TCP / UDP ports, IP protocols, source ASNs, geo-location continents / countries and ICMP codes / types that appear in the packet tags.

-The report plugin only supports one configuration option:
+The report plugin supports the following configuration options:

   output_row_label	A label to apply to each time series entry generated
 			by this instance of corsarotrace.
 Defaults to 'unlabeled'.
+For avro output, this will appear in the 'source_label' field.
+For libtimeseries output,
+                        this will be prepended to the 'key' string.

+  output_format         The format to use when writing output, either 'avro'
-Report output is written to an avro file, which is named according to the 'outtemplate' option specified at the global config level.
+                        or 'libtimeseries'.
+If set to 'avro', report output is written to avro files, which are rotated and named according to the 'rotatefreq' and 'outtemplate' options specified at the global config level.
+If set to 'libtimeseries', the output is written to all backends specified using the 'libtimeseriesbackends' sequence.